ribponce/particula/python/README.md

 # Force Cook Callback

-Sometimes it's useful to have a button that forces a node deep inside a network to be recooked, such as a File SOP, or a Python SOP which reads from data from disk and are unaware of any external changes.
+Sometimes it's useful to have a button on the upper-level of an HDA that forces a node deep inside a network to be recooked, such as a File SOP, or a Python SOP which reads from data from disk and are unaware of any external changes.

 ```python
 # Here we can target a specific node